 - Fewer than 700 packs of these dogs are thought to remain in the wild - making them one of the world's most threatened carnivores.

-- Male African hunting dogs are slightly larger than females, reaching around 20-35kg in weight.
+- Male African wild dogs are slightly larger than females, reaching around 20-35kg in weight.

 - Each dog has its own unique coat pattern with black, brown, yellow and white patches (which is why they are sometimes called 'painted dogs'.